Endodontics: Apicoectomy

 An apicoectomy is a surgical procedure through which the apex of a root is resected, and a root-end filling is placed, preventing bacterial leakage into the root canal system from the periradicular tissues.
-A microsurgical technique is used to carry out apicectomy, which improves post-operative healing.
+A microsurgical technique is used to carry out apicoectomy, which improves post-operative healing.

 An apicoectomy can be carried out when a previous root canal treatment fails, and re-root canal treatment is not possible.
 This may be as a result of anatomical features, such as root dilaceration, which can compromise the completion of cleaning and obturating the root canal system.
-Procedural errors including ledges or perforations, may also be indications for an apicectomy.
+Procedural errors, including ledges or perforations, may also be indications for an apicectomy.

 Local anaesthetic is utilised to achieve anaesthesia as well as haemostasis for improved visualisation.
 A flap in the gum is designed, and then raised to allow for exposure of the periapical lesion.
 Bone removal (osteotomy) is carried out to enable access to root apex, and diseased tissue is removed at this point through curettage.
 The root end resection is carried out, removing 3mm apically.
 The canal(s) is then obturated, and the flap is sutured.
 There are a number of root-end filling materials available, including zinc oxide eugenol cements, and mineral trioxide aggregate.